Dpdl-io/DpdlEngine/README.md

 ### Other programming languages

-Other programming languages can be easily integrated in Dpdl via a plug-in interface and configuration.
+Other programming languages can be easily integrated in Dpdl via a dedicated plug-in interface and configuration.
 Please feel free to suggest your opinion on the
 'Discussion' section on the DpdlEngine GitHub repository

 ## Supported Platforms

-Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine, released as open-source that can  be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.
+Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine, released as open-source, that can  be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.

 ### Dpdl is compatible with: